 Let us comprehensively interpret it.
 A genomic library, as we aforementioned, is a group of known, recognizable and same-sized fragments.
-Notedly, as restriction enzymes have randomly located restriction sites in a genome, it produces random-sized fragments.
+Notedly, as restriction enzymes have randomly located restriction sites in a genome, they produce random-sized fragments.

-For example, 100bp fragments are library 1, 150 bp fragments are library 2 and 900bp fragments are library 3, etc. It can generate numerous same-sized fragments, the numbers even can be increased by PCR amplification.
+For example, 100bp fragments are library 1, 150bp fragments are library 2 and 900bp fragments are library 3, etc. It can generate numerous same-sized fragments, and the numbers even can be increased by PCR amplification.

 Definition of sequencing reads:

 Sequencing read is referred to as, “the sequencing of nucleotides from a single fragment of a library.”

 The read length is the entire length or size of a particular read.
 Read length is a significantly crucial factor of any NGS and varies depending upon the applications, sample and requirements of the client.

 In this context, two common read types are long sequencing reads and short sequencing reads.
 Short reads are typically between 80 to 200 bp whilst long reads are 500 to 2.3Mb in size.
 Importantly, long reads have more resolution power than short reads and are often practiced for whole genome sequencing.